ICIJ/node-tika/README.md

 ## Credits and collaboration ##

 Developed by [Matthew Caruana Galizia](https://twitter.com/mcaruanagalizia).
-Requires plenty more development and maintenance.
 Please feel free to submit an issue or pull request.

 ## License ##